yamautomate/ShellGPT/README.md

 ## How to start the interactive ChatBot for PowerShell

-We need to define the `$APIKey`, we obtained earlier first:
+You need to define the `$APIKey` first:
 ```powershell
 $APIKey = "YOUR_API_KEY"
 ```

-Then we can use `Start-ShellGPT` to start the command-line based ChatBot using the default values:
+Then you can use `Start-ShellGPT` to start the command-line based ChatBot using the default values:
 ```powershell
 Start-ShellGPT -APIKey $APIKey
 ```